szabgab/perlmaven.com/sites/en/pages/deleting-item-using-ajax-with-delete-and-options.md

 ```

-and wanted to import the `OPTIONS</a> method from [HTTP::Request::Common](https://metacpan.org/pod/HTTP::Request::Common),
+and wanted to import the `OPTIONS` method from [HTTP::Request::Common](https://metacpan.org/pod/HTTP::Request::Common),
 but apparently it does not support it.
 There is even an [open ticket](https://rt.cpan.org/Ticket/Display.html?id=68644) from 2011.

 For now I am going to leave the test in, commented out and include the link to the ticket.
 Later we might revisit the issue.